 You’ve seen how well trained, dedicated, and engaged frontline staff help residents feel content and comfortable even in most trying situations.
 And you don’t take it for granted.
 You know taking care of others challenges even the most dedicated workers.
 When employees are overwhelmed, ill-prepared, or poorly matched with resident needs, they get discouraged and quality of care diminishes.
 Then your residents and your reputation suffer.

-When this scenario turns into a trend, it damages your bottom line.
+When this scenario turns into a trend, your bottom line suffers.
 You:

 - Lose business